What is a Boiler?

 According to the circulation of water and steam in boilers

 Boilers are also classified as Natural circulation boilers and forced circulation boilers.
-Natural circulation limit is 140 Kg/cm2 above this pressure forced circulation is adopted.
+The natural circulation limit is 140 Kg/cm2 above this pressure forced circulation is adopted.

 According to the name of makers company names

 Some companies make boilers like Babcock and Wilcox boiler and Cochran boiler.
-These boilers are famous on their brand name.
+These boilers are famous on their brand names.